ilievski97/mockup-mache/README.md

 Vanilla html/css

 TODO:
-* add animation on show more
+* add animation on 'show more'
-* fix show more button to show the second part in full screen
+* fix 'show more' button to show the second part in full screen
-* add icon for see video
+* add icon for 'see video'